-Quantum Computing Stocks Plummet: What You Need to Know! - YaNoticias
+Quantum Computing Stocks Plummet: What You Need to Know! - YANoticias

 Some notable features and innovations within the quantum computing sphere include:

-– **Quantum Annealing:** Employed by D-Wave, this technique optimizes complex systems effectively but differs significantly from gate-based quantum computing methods.
+– **Quantum Annealing:** Employed by D-Wave, this technique optimises complex systems effectively but differs significantly from gate-based quantum computing methods.

 – **Superconducting Qubits:** Used by major players like IBM and Google, superconducting qubits offer fast processing capabilities and scalability.